-1.2.12 National rules (NRs)

-NRs for this topic are allowed in the following areas and should be considered by the RU and/or IM:

-- Maximum speeds in degraded mode including running on sight; - Running at caution - Local operational rule Rules of a strictly local nature relating to specific local conditions, when not mentioned in RINF in accordance with Article 14(11) of Directive (EU) 2016/797; - Annaging an emergency situation and emergency responses (see point 4.2.3.7) -Role of local/national authorities and emergency services, and their contact details Methods and procedures in emergency situation not covered by the requirement of this Regulation, including notification of accidents and incidents: national instructions on modalities for notifications to authorities; - ❖ Safety-related communications methodology National operational instructions (see Appendix C2); - Recording of monitoring data on-board the train (see 4.2.3.5.2) Additional information; - Operations in long tunnels (see 4.3.5) Additional information.
+2.4.1: Staff, their representatives and external interested parties, as appropriate and where relevant, shall be consulted in developing, maintaining and improving the safety management system in the relevant parts they are responsible for, including the safety aspects of operational procedures.
+3.1.1.1 a): the organisation shall identify and analyse all operational, organisational and technical risks relevant to the character and extent of operations carried out by the organisation.
+Such risks shall include those arising from human and organisational factors such as workload, job design, fatigue or suitability of procedures, and the activities of other interested parties (see 1.
+Context of the organisation); 5.5.6: The emergency arrangements are regularly tested in cooperation with other interested parties and updated when appropriate.
+1.2.12 2.12 National rules (NRs) NRs for this topic are allowed in the following areas and should be considered by the RU and/or IM: Maximum speeds in degraded mode including running on sight; Duration at counting Running at caution Local operational rule - Rules of a strictly local nature relating to specific local conditions, when not mentioned in RINF in accordance with Article 14(11) of Directive (EU) 2016/797; Managing an emergency situation and emergency responses (see point 4.2.3.7) -Role of local/national authorities and emergency services, and their contact details - Methods and procedures in emergency situation not covered by the requirement of this Regulation, including notification of accidents and incidents: national instructions on modalities for notifications to authorities; Safety-related communications methodology - National operational instructions (see Appendix C2); Recording of monitoring data on-board the train (see 4.2.3.5.2) - Additional information; Operations in long tunnels (see 4.3.5) - Add litional information.